- PhD (University of Notre Dame)

 First Year at Xavier University:

-Dr. Mengel teaches European History courses as well as a range of upper-level courses on medieval topics.
-A long-time interest in technology inspired another course, “History of Communication Technologies.”
-Mengel’s current research focuses on later medieval Central Europe, particularly on the city of Prague under the rule of Emperor Charles IV (1346-78).
+A Professor of History, Dr. Mengel's research has focused on medieval Europe, especially on the city of Prague under the rule of Emperor Charles IV (1346-78).
 His interests include cultural and religious history, urban history, topography, and the cult of saints.
 For more about his research, including select recent publications, see his profile on academia.edu